-- 1. May not prop open any door or window of the school building; - 2.
-May not let any individual into the school (all persons entering the building shall enter the building through the main entrance and sign in at the office): - 3.
-May not leave and re-enter the school building during the school day; - 4.
-May not leave their assigned area during the school day and should always remain where they are assigned or authorized to be (this includes leaving their classroom or assigned area to witness a fight or other altercation); - 5.
-May not exchange any items with any individual outside of the school (ex., may not order lunch in and receive it through a door or window; may not receive any object through a door or window) all items brought into the school must flow through the main office. - 6.
-May not r have a hood up or hat on during the school day ("bell to bell").
+- May not be outside of their assigned location or loiter in or around the school buildings or fail to have a hall pass when otherwise required, coupled with engaging in other Level I and/or Level II offenses, including but not limited to being disrespectful to staff, being insubordinate, gambling, fighting, etc; - 2.
+May not prop open any door or window of the school building; - 3.
+May not let any individual into the school (all persons entering the building shall enter the building through the main entrance and sign in at the office); - 4.
+May not leave and re-enter the school building during the school day; - 5.
+May not leave their assigned area during the school day and should always remain where they are assigned or authorized to be (this includes leaving their classroom or assigned area to witness a fight or other altercation); - 6.
+May not exchange any items with any individual outside of the school (ex., may not order lunch in and receive it through a door or window; may not receive any object through a door or window) all items brought into the school must flow through the main office. - 7.
+May not have a hood up or hat on during the school day ("bell to bell").